-STANDARDS HISTORY AND FUTURE: NATIONAL TRENDS IN THE ADOPTION OF STANDARDS with Connecticut and Nebraska leading the pact to adopt such standards in 1938 and 1939, respectively.
+VI.
+STANDARDS HISTORY AND FUTURE: NATIONAL TRENDS IN THE ADOPTION OF STANDARDS

 Contrary to the commentators predictions in the 1950's that uniform statewide title examination standards would blossom and cover the entire country in short order, the fact is that few new states have adopted them since the initial rush and several have allowed theirs to become obsolete.